Gojal Tehsil: Avgarch

 One of the oldest settlement and stronghold of the Wakhis against the foreign invaders like Kirghiz, Shighnanis is located in a narrow valley starting at Murkhun village at [KKH] and reaches height of Qarun pass.
 The Wakhis used to live in fortified houses, two forts, namely Pasth Qlha and Wuch-Qlha are still in partial use.
 An old Ismaili mosque, a new Jamat Khana, old Watchtowers in Avgarch and Boibar are some of the major landmarks in the valley.

-Baba Sufi is considered one of the first man to settle in Gojal along with his son Quba and his wife Jaa.
+Baba Sufi is considered one of the first men to settle in Gojal along with his son Quba and his wife Jaa.
 They settled by the springs of Gircha but abandoned it due to the agitation of looters, his clan along with other Wakhi settlers later kept using Gircha as fertile land and took the crops back to Avgarch.
 Later Mir Silum Khan of Hunza convinced the people to permanently abode Gircha and Avgarch was used for winters, this trend of migration in session is still in practice.

 During the invasion of the British, the people from all lower Gojal and Hunza took shelter in Avgarch.
-Later British backed troops came to Avgarch and asked people to go back to their homes with assured safety.
+Later British-backed troops came to Avgarch and asked people to go back to their homes with assured safety.

-Avgarch is one a tourist attraction with a 1.5 hour hike from the KKH, She offers beautiful pastures and hamlets, glaciers and peaks, Yosinband, Old graves of Kirghiz, the oldest Juniper tree of Hunza the Baltar Yarz, Boibar valley, Priyar and the famous Qorun pass.
-Exotic animals like snowleapord, Himalayan ibex, Golden eagle and many more are major attractions.
-Avgarch is famous for its trophy hunts, the hunting sessions starts in Winters the hunting is managed and facilitated by Khunjerab villagers Organization.
+Avgarch is a tourist attraction with a 1.5-hour hike from the KKH.
+It offers beautiful pastures and hamlets, glaciers and peaks, Yosinband, Old graves of Kirghiz, the oldest Juniper tree of Hunza the Baltar Yarz, Boibar valley, Priyar and the famous Qorun pass.
+Exotic animals like snow leopards, Himalayan ibex, Golden eagle and many more are major attractions.
+Avgarch is famous for its trophy hunting, the hunting sessions starts in winters and managed and facilitated by Khunjerab villagers Organization.